-Urbanormativity, Judicial Blind Spots and Abortion Law
+Urbanormativity, Spatial Privilege, and Judicial Blind Spots in Abortion Law

 Lisa R. Pruitt

 University of California, Davis - School of Law

 Berkeley Journal of Gender, Law and Justice, 2015, Forthcoming

 UC Davis Legal Studies Research Paper No. 384